Employment Projections: History

 - 2014: OOQ revamps website and content presentation, product renamed Career Outlook.

-- 2019: Employment Projections move from a biennial cycle to an annual cycle.
+- 2019: The Office of Employment Projections moved from a biennial cycle to an annual cycle.